 Offering a balance between a sparse suburban lifestyle and the glorious urban landscape of Chicago, this Kane County village has many people asking if South Elgin, IL, is a good place to live.

 If South Elgin is on your list of places to consider in Chicagoland, we’ve put together some pros and cons for the village of nearly 25,000.
-We’ll look at a few things to do nearby, cost of living, crime statistics in the area, as well as what others have to say about the town.
-Stick around at the end and participate in our poll, to let others know your thoughts on moving to South Elgin.
+We’ll look at a few things to do nearby, cost of living, and crime statistics in the area.

 Facts about South Elgin